 - Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute a violation of this policy.

-- Complainant means an individual who is alleged to be the victim of conduct that could constitute or a violation of this policy.
+- Complainant means an individual who is alleged to be the victim of conduct that could constitute a violation of this policy.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in a University education program or activity.

 - Party means a complainant and/or respondent.

-Supportive measures are available to both complainants and respondents to preserve each party’s equal access to their education pending the outcome of the investigation.
+Supportive measures are available to Longwood employees and students to preserve each party’s equal access to their education or employment pending the outcome of the investigation.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

-- Informal resolution is resolution of a complaint other than an investigation or formal hearing.
+- Informal resolution is the resolution of a complaint other than an investigation or formal hearing.
 Informal resolution may include mediation, restorative justice, or other models of alternative dispute resolution.
 Informal resolution is voluntary and requires the written consent of the parties and the University.
 Informal resolution is not available when the respondent is a University employee and the complainant is a student.

 Filing a Title IX Complaint